inferno-framework/davinci-dtr-test-kit/README.md

 - In the terminal, run `run.sh`.
 - Use a web browser to navigate to `http://localhost`.

-## FHIR Server Simulation for the DTR SMART App Suite
+## FHIR Server Simulation for the DTR SMART App Suite and DTR Light EHR Suite Demonstration

 The DTR SMART App test suite needs to be able to return responses to FHIR read and search APIs.
 These responses can be complex and so the suite relies on a full FHIR server to provide